 The Verdict: “The RAV4 is great,” Bruzek said, “if your driving experience isn’t important to your consideration.
 Once you’re behind the wheel, it’s immediately apparent there’s room for improvement.”

 What They Liked

 Storage galore: “The RAV4’s cargo area is huge and there are plenty of in-cabin cubbies, too,” Geiger said, “my favorite of which is a shelf above the glove box perfect for holding devices … or french fries.”
 Jackson agreed about the shelf (although he did not mention any snacks).

-  Kid-friendly space: "The absolutely massive backseat can fit your biggest buddies or provide separation between two feuding kids," Bruzek noted.
-"The RAV4 gets straight A's for car-seat installation with ample room and easy Latch connections," Geiger added.
+Kid-friendly space: “The vehicle’s absolutely massive backseat can fit your biggest buddies or provide separation between two feuding kids,” Bruzek noted.
+“The RAV4 gets straight A’s for car-seat installation with ample room and easy Latch connections,” Geiger added.

 And…: “I love that I can adjust the height of the power liftgate opening from the driver’s seat,” Jackson said.
 And Bruzek noted that “the 2016 version has made big improvements in quieting engine, road and wind noise and highway speeds.”

 That noise: “That’s only because Toyota’s previous model was louder than a taxiway at O’Hare International Airport,” Jackson said.
 “Its lack of road isolation got on my last nerve,” Geiger said.